How to Grow and Care for Moth Orchids (Phalaenopsis)

 There are multiple subgenera within the Phalaenopsis genus, and this genus includes some of the most popular cultivated orchids.

 The subgenera you may come across are Phalaenopsis, Parishianae, Aphyllae, Proboscidioides, and Braceana.
-The first two of these contain the vast majority of plants that you’ll find in commercial cultivation.
+The first two contain the vast majority of species that you’ll find in commercial cultivation.

 These plants may be found throughout tropical Asia, as far west as India and Nepal, and as far east as Papua New Guinea.